camunda-consulting/camunda-util-demo-data-generator/README.md

       </extensionElements>
 ```
 For `simulateStartBusinessDayAt` and `simulateEndBusinessDayAt` you have to use format `hh:mm` and for `simulateIncludeWeekend` and `simulateRunAlways` every value other than `true` is interpreted as false.
+`simulateTimeBetweenStartsBusinessDaysMean` and `simulateTimeBetweenStartsBusinessDaysSd` are used like `durationMean` and `durationStd` (see [Add Distribution for Duration of Wait States](#add-distribution-for-duration-of-wait-states-tasks-events)).

 And add a @PostDeploy hook into your ProcessApplication class:
 ```